ozancanguz/BMI-Calculator/README.md

 # BMI-Calculator

-- I have developed bmi calculator android mobile app.
+- I have developed bmi calculator android mobile app with Kotlin language.

 **Tools that I used** :